dehesa/package-conbini/README.md

 There are several reason for these publishers to exist instead of using other `Combine`-provided closure such as `Just`, `Future`, or `Deferred`:

+-   Combine's `Just` forwards a value immediately and each new subscriber always receive the same value.
--   `Future` publishers execute their provided closure right away (upon initialization) and then cache the returned value.
+-   Combine's `Future` executes its closure right away (upon initialization) and then cache the returned value.
 That value is then forwarded for any future subscription.
-    </br>`Deferred...` closures await for subscriptions and a _greater-than-zero_ demand before executing.
+    </br>`Deferred...` publishers await for subscriptions and a _greater-than-zero_ demand before executing.
 This also means, the closure will re-execute for any new subscriber.
--   `Deferred` is the most similar in functionality, but it only accepts a publisher.
+-   Combine's `Deferred` has similar functionality to Conbini's, but it only accepts a publisher.
+    </br>This becomes annoying when compounding operators.

 </p></details>